Ordered Processing¶

 Available from v1.8

-By default, Numaflow improves throughput by distributing work across any available processing unit, which results in out-of-order processing.
-However, some workflows require messages to be processed in a deterministic order — for example, a create-update-delete sequence where you cannot update a record before it has been created.
+By default, Numaflow improves throughput by distributing work across any available processing unit, which means messages may be processed out of the order in which they arrived.
+However, some workflows require messages to be processed in their arrival order - for example, a create-update-delete sequence where you cannot update a record before it has been created.

-Ordered processing in Numaflow provides partitioned FIFO semantics: within a partition, the N-th message is processed only after the (N-1)-th message completes.
+The ordered processing feature provides input-order preservation with partitioned FIFO semantics: within a partition, the N-th message is processed only after the (N-1)-th message completes.
+The ordering is based on the position of each message in the Inter-Step Buffer (ISB), not on event timestamps.

 How It Works¶